Halloween and Other Seasons by Al Sarrantonio

 - 19 short stories by such authors as Rex Miller, Bentley Little, J.N.
 Williamson, Billie Sue Mosiman and Edward Lee

-- Published May 1995 (paperback edition)
+- Published May 1995 (Pocket Books paperback edition)

 - Finished reading it on May 3, 1997

-- I don't think that I've once been disappointed by any of the Hot Blood collections, and I'm still not.
+- I don't think that I've once been disappointed by any of the HOT BLOOD collections, and I'm still not.
 This is another collection of stories to get your adrenaline pumping, your nerves cringing and your loins throbbing.
 One of the other things about this collection is that I end up not wanting to put it down.
 I keep telling myself just one more story then go to bed.
 But one turns into two, then three.
 And suddenly it's three in the morning and I have to get some sleep for work the next morning!
 I just hate putting it down.
 So if erotic horror does the same for you, be sure to read this collection.
 Some of my favorites are below.

 "Just A Phone Call Away" by John F. D. Taff - This one had me physically cringing through a good part of it